SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 # GitHub Pages Documentation Template

 The next step is to create another repository to serve as a template repo for all documentation pages moving forward.
 NOAA IOOS again provides a starting point for this, a repo called “[ioos-documentation-jekyll-skeleton](https://github.com/ioos/ioos-documentation-jekyll-skeleton){:target="_blank" rel="noopener"}” that also [demonstrates the web page](https://ioos.github.io/ioos-documentation-jekyll-skeleton/){:target="_blank" rel="noopener"} and explains how to use the template.
 This repo contains one or more Markdown (.md) files that contains the content of the page.
 The user need only replace the placeholder text with the necessary sections, headers, and narratives.
 In the case of a model source code already hosted on GitHub, this template can be added to the existing repo as its own branch.
 As with the theme files, everything in this skeleton repo is fully version controlled.
-The creation and customization of the IOOS documentation skeleton repo for SEFSC Fates is discussed next.
+The creation and customization of the IOOS documentation skeleton repo for SEFSC is discussed next.
 Note that there is more than one way to do this – even shorter methods requiring fewer steps – but the procedure below is what was followed in this particular instance.